Welcome

 Developer context is captured automatically

 While you interact with the page, Crosscheck silently collects developer context in the background.
-When you create a capture, the following data is attached automatically:
+When you create a check, the following data is attached automatically:

 • Console logs — Errors, warnings, and info messages from the browser console.